yimingliu/feedfuser/README.md

 The two rules supported by the filter are:
 - "contains" -- whether a field contains the substring given
-- "xpath" -- any valid XPath expression.
-This assumes the field being processed is a valid HTML/XML fragment.
+- "xpath" -- any valid XPath 1.0 expression (currently the only kind of XPath supported by `parsel`).
+This assumes the field being processed is a sufficiently well-formed HTML/XML fragment that can be parsed by `parsel`

 # Notes